jarkko2/ShapeDrawer/README.md

 5. Drawn objects can be toggled solid (instead of ConfigurableJoint it will use root and child objects)
 6. EarlierObject is used to determite new objects vertices to achieve smoother line

+## Limitations/todo
+1. Supports X and Y axis only
+2. Object texturing is not correct on block sides

   ![Image](image.png)